-A shift to low-carbon economy can offer new opportunities for the fossil fuel production regions that today are depending on mainly coal as their primary source of income.
 Unfortunately, the traditional coal communities may not have the necessary knowledge and readiness to reshape their economic model.
-A lack of technical and investment capacity are not the only obstacles as these communities are also facing social challenges beyond their ability to solve: lack of jobs, economic opportunities, environmental and health risks, and aging population with strong outflow of younger generation.
+A lack of technical and investment capacity are not the only obstacles as these communities also face social challenges beyond their ability to solve: lack of jobs, economic opportunities, environmental and health risks, and aging population with strong outflow of younger generation.
 Offering combined solutions to these challenges must be the focus of any energy transition effort.